preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 Dashboard implementation example
 ==============================================

-**This page is being edited.
-Will be finished soon.**
+The dahsboard can be set up in so many ways, depending on what you actually are interested in following up.

-Here's an example of a Dashoboard set up:
+Here's an example of a dashboard set up:

 .. image:: admin-dashboard-usage-76.png